bbsaint590/PHP-bill-splitter/README.md

 ## Description

 The PHP Bill Splitter is a web application designed to make it easy to divide expenses among a group of people.
-Users can enter the total bill amount, the number of people sharing the bill and any additional details to get an equal split for everyone involved.
+Users can enter the total bill amount, the number of people sharing the bill and the % tip they wish to leave in order to get an equal split for everyone involved.

 ## Getting Started